OMGitH/Alza-Selenium-Python/README.md

 # Alza
 Basic automated UI tests of Alza webpage that use Python, Selenium and pytest.
-The tests can be found in folder „Python-Selenium“.
+The tests can be found in folder „Python_Selenium“.
 Following steps describe actions needed to run tests on Windows operating system.
 Mostly they are described briefly so they don't cover all possible issues though some specific actions are described in more detail.

 ## Python installation
 - Go to https://www.python.org/downloads/.